This imitation crab dip is a whip-it-up-in-no-time, perfect appetizer that will get scarfed up quickly!

 - In a stand mixer bowl, add cream cheese and sour cream.
 Mix until thoroughly blended.

-- Add celery, green onions, lemon juice, cheddar cheese, imitation crab and hot pepper sauce.
+- Add celery, green onions, lemon juice, cheddar cheese, imitation crab, hot pepper sauce, and Old Bay Seasoning.
 Mix with a large spoon until well combined.

 - Place in the refrigerator for 30 minutes to 1 hour to chill.
 Serve chilled.

-For more crab recipes, click on over to:
+For more simple recipes with imitation crab, click on over to: